ynput/ayon-documentation/website/docs/addon_speedtree_artist.md

 ## About SpeedTree Addon

 The SpeedTree AYON integration lets you:
-- Export your vegetation files as versioned publishes for others to load and update in the third-party software.
+- Export your vegetation files in fbx format with xml file as versioned publishes for others to load and update in the third-party software.

 ## Working with AYON in SpeedTree